-Any employee who believes that he or she has been subjected to any form of retaliation as a result of reporting a suspected violation of law or policy should immediately report the retaliation to one of the following: Director of Human Resources and Executive Director.
-Any supervisor, manager, or Human Resources staff that receives complaints of retaliation must immediately inform the Director of Human Resources or Executive Director.
+Any employee who believes that they have been subjected to any form of retaliation as a result of reporting a suspected violation of law or policy should immediately report the retaliation to one of the following: Human Resources Director and Human Resources Manager.
+Any supervisor, manager, or staff member that receives complaints of retaliation must immediately inform the Human Resources Director or Human Resources Manager.

-Reports of suspected violations of law or policy and reports of retaliation will be investigated promptly and in a manner intended to protect confidentiality to the extent possible, consistent with a full and fair investigation.
+Reports of suspected violations of law or policy and reports of retaliation will be investigated promptly and, in a manner, intended to protect confidentiality to the extent possible, consistent with a full and fair investigation.
 Information will be disclosed only as it is necessary to complete the investigation and resolve the matter.
-The Director of Human Resources and a member of TEACH Public Schools management will conduct the investigation or designate other internal or external parties to conduct the investigation.
+The Human Resources Director and a member of TEACH Public Schools management will conduct the investigation or designate other internal or external parties to conduct the investigation.
 The investigating parties may notify the concerned individuals of their findings as appropriate.